Can You Overdose on LSD?

 Can You Die from LSD?

-Contamination is another factor to consider—LSD sold on the black market may be laced with other drugs, some of which are far more toxic than acid.
-Substances like 25I-NBOMe are sometimes marketed as LSD and have been linked to fatal overdoses, even in small amounts.
+Contamination is another significant concern—LSD purchased on the black market may be laced with other substances, some far more toxic than acid.
+For example, synthetic drugs like 25I-NBOMe are sometimes marketed as LSD and have been linked to fatal overdoses, even in very small amounts.

-So, while the drug itself may not be directly lethal, the associated risks should not be overlooked.
-Acid is highly unpredictable, and its effects can vary greatly from person to person.
-If you or someone you care about experiences extreme symptoms while on LSD, seek medical help immediately—it could save a life.
+While LSD itself may not be directly lethal, the associated risks should not be ignored.
+The effects of acid are highly unpredictable and can vary greatly between individuals.
+If you or someone you know experiences extreme symptoms while using LSD, seek medical help immediately—it could save a life.

 Get Insurance-Covered Addiction Treatment